5 Tips for Playing Better Barbarians

 A Pathfinder RPG Guide

 Barbarian.
 As soon as we hear the word, an image comes to our minds.
-A tall, muscular figure with a primal might about him.
-A figure of nearly animalistic strength, the barbarian is unbound by modernity, and unshackled by the worries and fears of lesser men.
+A tall, muscular figure with a primal might about them.
+A figure of nearly animalistic strength, the barbarian is unbound by modernity, and unshackled by the worries and fears of lesser men and women.
 However, while this archetype looms large in roleplaying games, barbarian characters don't need to fit this mold.
 They can grow and change in unexpected ways.
 If you're looking for ways to make your barbarians more memorable, and to reach beyond the typical limits put on the class, this guide should help get you started.

 It should be mentioned that, while these tips are geared for use in the Pathfinder RPG, they may be useful in other games as well.
+Also, if you're looking for a break down on the linguistic history of the class name, as well as an exploration of the character archetype, then What is a Barbarian? might be right up your alley!

 Tip #1: What Is Your Rage Like?